nus-cs2103-AY2021S1/ip/docs/README.md

 ### 7. `find` - Find a task

 Find a task according to a search keyword.
-The find function supports fuzzy search (i.e. you can make some typos in your search phrase and the app will make a best effort to find a match)
+The find function supports fuzzy search (i.e. you can make some typos in your search phrase and the app will make a best effort to find a match).

 Format: `find SEARCH_KEYWORD`